-- Until the end of 2014, producers of all battery types must spend a minimum of 0.1% of turnover from batteries to raise public awareness of the collection of waste batteries, either by organising campaigns themselves or by paying an equivalent amount to the environment agency of the province in which they are based.
+Until the end of 2014, producers of all battery types must spend a minimum of 0.1% of turnover from batteries to raise public awareness of the collection of waste batteries, either by organising campaigns themselves or by paying an equivalent amount to the environment agency of the province in which they are based.
 [Note: Under the WEEE Act, EEE producers or WEEE organisations must invest 5% of revenues.]
 This resulted in payments of PLN 1.8 million (EUR 422,000) from producers of all battery types in 2010 (2014: PLN 2.2 million).

-From 2015, compliance organisations must pay a fee for public awareness initiatives of PLN 0.03 (EUR 0.007) per kg POM by their producer members to the regional environmental authorities.
-We expect this to increase the funds collected by 40%. - Retailers of batteries with a sales area above 25m2 must provide containers for waste batteries in a prominent location and inform customers about waste batteries. - Since August 2012, a new school curriculum has included education about waste management for primary and high school students, including the need to separate wastes and for the special handling of spent batteries, fluorescent lamps and expired medicines.
+From 2015, compliance organisations must spend on public awareness initiatives of PLN 0.03 (EUR 0.007) per kg POM by their producer members and report these activities to the regional environmental authorities.
+In 2015, producers spent PLN 3.1 million (EUR 700k, or EUR 0.02 per capita) on educational awareness measures.

+- Retailers of batteries with a sales area above 25m2 must provide containers for waste batteries in a prominent location and inform customers about waste batteries. - Since August 2012, a new school curriculum has included education about waste management for primary and high school students, including the need to separate wastes and for the special handling of spent batteries, fluorescent lamps and expired medicines.

-156 Material recovery facilities (MRFs)
+163 Material recovery facilities (MRFs)